CARPEM/SHRINEDocker/README.md

 For testing purpose it is possible to leave other parameters.
 However it is highly recommanded to modifiy every login and passwords in order to secure the app.

+**Remarque:** If your are behind an https reverse proxy read this [page][https://github.com/CARPEM/SHRINEDocker/wiki/HTTPS-reverse-proxy]
 ## Build and start the APP
 From the root directory of the project
 ```bash